 You came to terms with the need for the split (and grieved the loss) before the relationship ended

 Again, neither of these circumstances is better or worse, or more emotionally unhealthy or more virtuous than bonding deeply.
 It just is what it is.
-It’s not your fault that you felt that way when you did the breaking up, and it doesn’t mean anything terrible about you if your Ex is inhabiting this space either.
+It’s not your fault that you felt that way when you did the breaking up.
+More so, it doesn’t mean anything terrible about you if your Ex is inhabiting this space either.
 (Even though I understand that it might feel like it).
 Similarly, being an “Exaholic” doesn’t mean anything about you except that you cared deeply about this person.

 You CAN Get Over Your Breakup